Opcode and Operand

 What is OPCODE?

-Opcode is the first part of an instruction that tells the computer what function to perform and is also called Operation codes.
+Opcode is the first part of an instruction that tells the computer what function to perform and is also called Operation code.
 Opcodes are the numeric codes that hold the instructions given to the computer system.

 What is OPERAND?

-Operand is another second part of instruction, which indicates the computer system where to find the data or instructions or where to store the data or instructions
+Operand is another second part of instruction, which indicates the computer system where to find the data or instructions or where to store the data or instructions.

 The number of operands varies amongst different computer systems.
 Each instruction indicates the Control Unit of the computer system what to perform and how to perform it.

-The operations are Arithmetic, Logical, Branch operation, so on depending upon the problem that is provided to the computer.
+The operations are Arithmetic, Logical, Branch operation, and so on depending upon the problem that is provided to the computer.

 Registers take place in each instruction cycle.
 Various registers and instruction cycles are discussed below: